Classic Motorcycle Build

 short and tall motorcycle fork gaiters

-Most U.S. bound bikes were factory-fitted with short gaiters that offer no protection.
+Most U.S. bound bikes were factory-fitted with short gaiters that offer very little protection.

 Norton Commando build